 These hip young women went on a trip.
 In seven days they slept maybe thirty hours total.
 On the plane ride home, this is what became of them.
 This is not a cautionary tale.
 This is an inspirational tale.
 These are hip young women.
 They know how to live.

-Seema Reza is the author of “When the World Breaks Open,” a memoir of essays and poetry published by Red Hen Press in Spring 2016.
+Seema Reza is the author of “When the World Breaks Open,” a memoir of essays and poetry (Red Hen Press, 2016).
 Based outside of Washington, DC, she coordinates and facilitates a unique multi-hospital arts program that encourages the use of the arts as a tool for narration, self-care and socialization among a population struggling with emotional and physical injuries.
 Her writing has appeared in print and on-line in Entropy, The Feminist Wire, Bellevue Literary Review, The Offing, Full Grown People, and The Nervous Breakdown among others.
 She is the Chair of Community Building Art Works.
-Her second book, a collection of poetry was a winner of the Write Bloody 2017 Manuscript Contest and is forthcoming in 2018.
+Her second book, a collection of poetry is forthcoming from Write Bloody in 2019.